• NMR CBEC

 News and Announcements

-The Ohio State University Center for Clinical and Translational Science (CCTS) facilitates and supports the translation of scientific discoveries into innovations that improve health for all.
-To achieve this mission and advance translational research, the CCTS awards vouchers to provide funding support for investigators who require assistance from an Ohio State or a Nationwide Children’s Hospital core service to enable preliminary work and generate data for new or ongoing projects.
-Vouchers may also be used to secure fee-based core services for expert consultation services (such as biostatistics) with the ultimate goal of furthering clinical and translational research.
-To facilitate innovative research, the CCTS will award vouchers to Ohio State and Nationwide Children's Hospital investigators worth up to $3,000.
-To support new collaborations, the CCTS will award Ohio State and Nationwide Children's Hospital investigators up to $5,000 for projects involving researchers from two different colleges or institutions.
-The voucher program is open through July 31, 2024, and processes applications on a rolling basis.
+The Ohio State University's Clinical and Translational Science Institute (CTSI) facilitates and supports the translation of scientific discoveries into innovations that improve health for all.
+To achieve this mission and advance translational research, the CTSI awards vouchers to provide funding support for investigators who require assistance from an Ohio State or a Nationwide Children’s Hospital core service to enable preliminary work and generate data for new or ongoing projects.
+Vouchers may also be used to secure fee-based core services for expert consultation services with the ultimate goal of furthering clinical and translational research.
+These vouchers are intended to be used on projects that have an immediate need for the service ("just in time" data).
+To facilitate innovative research, the CTSI will award vouchers to Ohio State and Nationwide Children's Hospital investigators worth up to $3,000 and up to $5,000 for new collaborations of projects involving researchers from two different colleges of institutions.
+CTSI processes applications on a rolling basis.

 Learn More